Sweet Red Bean Paste (Anko) – 餡子

 What Is Red Bean Paste?

-Red bean paste is a paste made of red beans (adzuki beans) and sugar.
-It’s often used in Chinese, Korean and Japanese cooking, primarily in confections and sometimes in soups.
+Red bean paste, called anko (餡子) in Japanese, is a sweet paste made of adzuki beans (red beans) and sugar that have cooked until the beans get mushy.
+It’s often used in Chinese, Korean and Japanese cooking, primarily in confections such as dango and dorayaki, and sometimes in soups (red bean soup called zenzai).

 - Tsubuan (粒餡) – whole adzuki beans boiled with sugar and left as they are.